Charlotte Waring Barton Award

-The Charlotte Waring Barton Award is presented annually by the CBCA NSW Inc to an unpublished author residing in NSW.
-The recipient of the Aspiring Writers Mentorship Program receives the award at the Lady Cutler Dinner.
+The Charlotte Waring Barton Award is presented annually by the CBCA NSW Inc to an unpublished author residing in Australia.
+The recipient of the Aspiring Writers Mentorship Program receives the award at the Lady Cutler Event.

 The book is titled: A Mother's Offering to her Children: By a Lady, Long Resident in New South Wales.
 It was published anonymously in 1841 by the Gazette Office in Sydney.
 The identity of the authorship was discovered in 1980 by Marcie Muir.